Clinical Supervision

 Preparation

 Preparation creates safety and confidence.
-Whether in therapy or supervision, I value coming prepared—with intention, curiosity, and a clear sense of purpose.
-Thoughtful preparation allows sessions to be focused, effective, and responsive to what is most clinically relevant.
+Whether reviewing cases, documentation, risk concerns, treatment plans, or therapist responses, I value coming prepared with intention, curiosity, and a clear sense of purpose.
+Thoughtful preparation allows supervision to be focused, clinically useful, and responsive to what matters most.

 Authenticity

 Authenticity means showing up honestly and fully, without pretense.
-I believe real change happens when clients and clinicians feel safe enough to be genuine, imperfect, and human.
-Authenticity fosters trust, deepens connection, and allows meaningful work to happen.
+I believe meaningful supervision happens when clinicians feel safe enough to be genuine, imperfect, curious, and human.
+Reflective supervision creates space to explore emotional reactions, attachment dynamics, relational patterns, and the therapist’s use of self so clinicians can grow with both skill and integrity.

 Frequently asked questions